The Island Golf Club: Course Review, Tee Times and Key Info

 The Island has made good progress in our Top 100 Golf Courses UK & Ireland rankings over the past two decades yet, for some reason, it perhaps remains less well-known than it deserves to be given its location just ten miles from the centre of Dublin and its idyllic setting, surrounded on three sides by water and marshland with holes that weave through some of the tallest and most awe-inspiring dunes of any older links course.

-Word of its quality is spreading rapidly, though, and that looks set to continue apace following extensive recent work to remodel the opening half to take fuller advantage of the terrain.
+Word of its quality is spreading rapidly, and that looks set to continue apace following extensive recent work to remodel the opening half to take fuller advantage of the terrain.
 This work has added greater balance to a front nine that used to comprise eight consecutive par 4s and a short par 3 back to the clubhouse, and therefore greater balance to the overall course as well.

 The club was born in 1890 out of the desire of certain Royal Dublin members to have somewhere they were allowed to play golf on the Sabbath.
 They would take a ferry over the estuary to a links that was originally routed from the seaward end of the promontory.

 After that newly rebalanced front nine, the back nine features two further par 5s, the intimidating par-4 14th, with its fearsomely narrow fairway, and a stirring approach on 15, where the spectacular amphitheatre green is reminiscent of Doonbeg’s 1st or Carne’s 10th.
+It certainly whetted my appetite for the shot ahead when I managed to find that particular fairway.

 The Island is surrounded by water on three sides